turingschool/mod-0-curriculum/back-end/data_types.md

 ## Check For Understanding

-_Complete this CFU **after** you've done the live GitHub lesson._

-Use everything you’ve learned with Git, GitHub, Data Types and variables, complete this challenge:
+*Note:* If at anytime during these CFUs you have questions, please ask them in your slack channel.
+This is the main resource we will use for asking questions at Turing.

 1. Create a new directory called `variable_practice`.
 1. Inside that directory, create a file called `variables.rb`.
-1. Initialize `git` inside of the directory.
-1. Commit your work (Think about what message should you use here).
-1. Go to GitHub and create a repository with the same name - `variable_practice`.
-1. Push your local directory to GitHub by following the instructions.
 1. In your `variables.rb` file, add a few variables that are assigned to Strings.
-1. Commit your work.
 1. In your `variables.rb` file, add a few variables that are assigned to Integers.
-1. Commit your work.
 1. In your `variables.rb` file, add a few variables that are assigned to Floats.
-1. Commit your work.
 1. In your `variables.rb` file, add a few variables that are assigned to Booleans.
-1. Commit your work.
 1. In your `variables.rb` file, leave the original String variables as declared, but add some code to _reassign_ them to different values.
 1. Write several `puts` statements.
-1. `NEW` Run your code by going to the Terminal and running `ruby variables.rb` - make sure you are inside the `variable_practice` directory when doing so.
+1. `NEW` Run your code by going to the Terminal and typing `ruby variables.rb` - make sure you are inside the `variable_practice` directory when doing so.
+You should see the output of your ruby file in the terminal.
+If done correctly, where ever you have a `puts` or `print` statement, what follows should print to your terminal.
-1. Commit your work.
-1. Push your changes to GitHub.

-Please submit the link to your GitHub repository in the submission form.

 <br><br>